 Unit IV is of possible Pleistocene age based on its correlation on seismic profiles with the active trench wedge of the Nankai Trough to the southwest of Site C0007.
-Only 25 cm of dark gray sand and a few drilling-affected mud fragments were recovered.
-The presence of thick unconsolidated sand is also suggested by the significant increase of drilling penetration rate below 439 m CSF.
+Only 25 cm of dark gray sand and a few drillingaffected mud fragments were recovered.
+The presence of thick unconsolidated sand is also suggested by the significant increase in drilling penetration rate below 439 m CSF.
 The sand is fine to medium grained and consists of abundant black lithic fragments, metamorphic rock fragments, ferromagnesian minerals, quartz, feldspar, and opaque grains.
-Nannofossil dating of Unit IV was not possible as it was either potential fall-in material or a sand slurry that did not yield nannofossils.
+Nannofossil dating of Unit IV was not possible, as recovered sediments were either potential fall-in material or a sand slurry that did not yield nannofossils.

-Structural geology observations describe slump-related features (e.g., disaggregated or chaotically mixed bedding) in the upper portion of Hole C0007C.
+Structural geology observations describe slumprelated features (e.g., disaggregated or chaotically mixed bedding) in the upper portion of Hole C0007C.
 Bedding dips between 20° and 70° to the southeast in Unit I, which is in contrast to gently dipping beds in the prism below (Fig. F7).
 In places, faults offset bedding with normal or reverse sense of shear and displacement of less than a few centimeters, and faults show scattered orientations after paleomagnetic correction.
 Sandy layers are locally disturbed and form inclusions in the muddy matrix, or in the extreme case, sandy layers are chaotically mixed with the muddy layers.

-Bedding and fissility dip gently $(0^{\circ}-30^{\circ})$ throughout the prism sediments at Site C0007.
+Bedding and fissility dip gently $(0^{\circ}-30^{\circ})$ throughout Site C0007 prism sediments.
 Bedding-oblique deformation bands show a conjugate geometry of reverse slip associated with northwest-directed layer-parallel contraction.
-Two types of healed faults are observed in bioturbated hemipelagic mud: a parallel to bedding type, and a type defined by randomly oriented normal faults.
+Two types of healed faults are observed in bioturbated hemipelagic mud: a parallel to bedding type and a type defined by randomly oriented normal faults.

 Three fault zones were recognized in cores recovered from Hole C0007D.
-A fault zone at 237.5-259.3 m CSF is related to a thrust that brings mud onto sand.
-Fault breccias in this fault zone are 17-19 cm thick and are characterized by angular to subangular fragments 1-10 mm.
+A fault zone at 237.5-259.3 m CSF (fault Zone 1) is related to a thrust that brings mud onto sand.
+Fault breccias in this fault zone are 17-19 cm thick and are characterized by 1-10 mm sized angular to subangular fragments.
 The brecciated fragments are commonly polished and slickenlined and lineations indicate multiple slip directions.
-Occurrence of three similar ash layers in this fault zone could indicate repetition of the same layer by thrust faulting and needs to be confirmed by postcruise research.
+Occurrence of three similar ash layers in this fault zone could indicate repetition of the same layer by thrust faulting; this possibility needs to be confirmed by postcruise research.